 Priority Deadline: December 6, 2019

-If approved and fully registered, students should expect to see funding applied before the tuition settlement deadline published in the Schedule of Classes.
+If approved and fully registered, students should expect to see funding applied before the tuition settlement deadline.
+Additional charges may appear on billing statement before exceptional funding is disbursed.

 Final Deadline: January 24, 2020